juntao/arenztopia/content/tourism.md

 *1602 Tourism Street*

 Arenztopia Inn and Suites $$ Arenztopia Inn and Suites is a high-end but still casual place.
-It is moderatly expensive (300-500$ per night) for a great experience.
+It is moderatly expensive (100-150$ per night) for a great experience.
 It does not have a commanding veiw, but comes with a 2-room suite and high quality room service.
 It also provides easy access to the Scientist´s Round, especially Mendeleev Plaza, and it is located at a spot with low traffic.
 Another plus is that it is right next door to the ACMA.
 It is within a 10-minute walk from both the Palace of Arenztopia and the Arenztopia City Town Hall.
 *5802 Arenztopia Boulevard Five*

-Hotel Reale $$ This great hotel is very high-end and modern but has a reasonable price tag(300-500$ per night).
+Hotel Reale $$ This great hotel is very high-end and modern but has a reasonable price tag (50-100$ per night).
 It has moderate veiws, but unfortunatley is located in a high-traffic zone.
 It has a free shuttle to all major sites.
 It is know for its professional chefs who cook breakfast and dinner Monday through Saturday.
 *1202 Texas Road*

 Hilton Arenztopia $$ A very standard, casual Hilton with great veiws but lots of traffic.
 Very close to the Dripping Cone Flagship store, and most tours of Arenztopia City begin there.
-100-300$ per night.
-Most visitors will spend 100 arenzos on Dripping Cone, and we reccomend you bring 200 Arenzos for souveinirs.
+50-100$ per night.
 *2403 Longhorn street*